-Note: , , and indicate significant p values at the 1, 5 and 10% level, respectively.
+Note: \\\, \\, and \ indicate significant p values at the 1, 5 and 10% level, respectively.

 of 1000 repetitions.
-We hoped that wild bootstrapping would also help us eliminate the identified cross-sectional correlation from our model, but neither that nor any other step we took managed to do it effectively.4
+We hoped that wild bootstrapping would also help us eliminate the identified cross-sectional correlation from our model, but neither that nor any other step we took managed to do it effectively.

 In applying our model, we first obtain parameter estimates from the quantile regression of the model that excludes gender inequality variables (Model 1).
-Table 8 presents the findings from the quantile estimation, which shows that the effects of our variables on economic performance are heterogeneous.
+Table 8 presents the findings from the quantile estimation, which shows that the effects of our variables on econom-

+Besides wild bootstrapping, we tried excluding some variables from the model and adding others (including various country and time dummies).
+Even though we are left to try some other approaches (such as factor-augmented quantile regression), the results we obtained for the meanbased generalised least squares regression of our model indicate that the presence of cross-sectional correlation, unlike heteroskedasticity which affects the statistical significance of the effect of urban population, does not significantly alter any property of our parameter estimates (the results are available upon request). ic performance are heterogeneous.
 The results are presented for each predictor variable's 10th to 90th percentile distribution.
 The estimated coefficient for population ageing is highly significant and negative at all quantiles.
-We find that a 1% increase in the proportion of older people in the working-age population results in the decrease in GDP per capita growth of 0.03-0.07 percentage points.
+We find that a one-unit increase in the log proportion of older people in the working-age population results in the decrease in GDP per capita growth of 0,03-0,07 percentage points.
 It is worth mentioning that the challenges posed by ageing populations have a significantly greater impact on economic growth in high-growing European countries.
 These results coincide with the findings of Pan and Chang (2021), who argue that population ageing tends to hamper economic growth in high-income economies while boosting GDP growth in low-income and lower-middle-income economies.
 Additionally, our results are also in line with Ye et al. (2021) for China, Yip et al. (2024) for Malaysia and Nguyen et al. (2024) for 7 ASEAN countries.